 |Position:||Director of Athletics|

-President Edward L. Ayers announced November 5, 2012 Keith Gill as the University of Richmond's director of athletics.
-Gill, 40, has served as director of athletics and recreation at American University since June 2007.
+Keith Gill was named as the University of Richmond's director of athletics on November 5th, 2012.
+He began his duties in December of 2012.
+Gill, 43, had served as director of athletics and recreation at American University since June 2007.

 In five years at American, Gill led the athletic department to unprecedented heights, highlighted by 25 team conference championships, 16 individual conference champions and 25 All-Americans.
 In Gill's first season in 2007-08, the men's basketball team, coached by Jeff Jones, won the Patriot League title, earning the school's first-ever NCAA Tournament appearance.
 The Eagles repeated the feat in 2008-09.
 Three other teams, men's cross country, field hockey and volleyball were crowned Patriot League champions during Gill's first year.